European Development Fund

-Promoting human rights and fundamental freedoms, the rule of law, equality, sustainable democracy, good governance and a thriving civil society;

-Achieving progressive integration into the EU internal market and enhanced co-operation including through legislative approximation and regulatory convergence, institution building and investments;

-Creating conditions for well managed mobility of people and promotion of people-to-people contacts;

-Encouraging development, poverty reduction, internal economic, social and territorial cohesion, rural development, climate action and disaster resilience;

-Promoting confidence building and other measures contributing to security and the prevention and settlement of conflicts;

-Enhancing sub-regional, regional and Neighbourhood wide collaboration as well as Cross-Border Cooperation.

-The ENI, effective from 2014 to 2020, replaced the European Neighbourhood and Partnership Instrument (ENPI).
-This cooperation instrument continued to be managed by DG Development and Cooperation – EuropeAid, which turned decisions taken on a political level into actions on the ground.
-ENPI funding approved for the period 2007-2013 was €11.2 billion.

-The 16 ENI partner countries were: Algeria, Egypt, Israel, Jordan, Lebanon, Libya, Morocco, Palestine, Syria, Tunisia, in the South, and Armenia, Azerbaijan, Belarus, Georgia, Moldova, Ukraine in the East.
-With Russia, the EU had a separate strategic partnership.

-The EU Neighbourhood Info Centre was launched in January 2009 by the European Commission to make more known the relationship between the EU and its neighbours as part of the European Neighbourhood Policy.

-Development component

-The European Development Fund (EDF) is the main instrument for European Union (EU) aid for development cooperation in Africa, the Caribbean, and Pacific (ACP Group) countries and the Overseas Countries and Territories (OCT).
-Funding is provided by voluntary donations by EU member states.
+The European Development Fund (EDF) was the main instrument for European Union (EU) aid for development cooperation in Africa, the Caribbean, and Pacific (ACP Group) countries and the Overseas Countries and Territories (OCT).
+Funding was provided by voluntary donations by EU member states.
 Until 2020 the EDF was subject to its own financial rules and procedures, and was managed by the European Commission (EC) and the European Investment Bank.
-The EDF has been incorporated into the EU's general budget as of the 2021-2027 multi-annual financial framework.
+The EDF has been incorporated into the EU's general budget as of the 2021–2027 multi-annual financial framework.

 Articles 131 and 136 of the 1957 Treaty of Rome provided for its creation with a view to granting technical and financial assistance to African countries that were still colonised at that time and with which certain countries had historical links.
 Usually lasting 6 years, each EDF lays out EU assistance to both individual countries and regions as a whole.